I help people with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.

 Hey there, I’m Kait!
 I’m a registered dietitian and nutrition junkie (just not in the celery juice, low carb diet way).
-Having struggled with both my weight and disordered eating, I’m passionate about helping men and women break away from the ‘quick fix’ mentality and get results the sustainable way.
+Having struggled with both my weight, hormones, and disordered eating, I’m passionate about helping men and women break away from the ‘quick fix’ mentality and get results the sustainable way.
 I believe in the power of eating a balanced diet full of nutritious foods & creating a healthy lifestyle you can stick to for the long haul.
+(I teach these strategies in my book How to Eat Like A Normal Person: A Guide to Overcoming the “All-Or-Nothing” Mindset with Food & Diet!)

 During my 7 years as a registered dietitian, I’m convinced nutrition is personal- what works for your best friend may not work for you.
 This is why I take the time during our initial consultation to get to know and your lifestyle so together, we can create the eating plan that will work for your body!